-Open to undergraduate students.
-The award is up to \$1250 per term.
-The scholarship requires full-time, degree-seeking enrollment and maintain a 3.0 GPA.
-The recipient must be a current member of LifePoint Church for a minimum of 12 months, and offered and certified by Pat Hood.
+Open to all students.
+Award is up to \$1250 per payment period.
+Student must be a current member of LifePoint Church for a minimum of 12 months.
+Church verification form must be approved/signed by Pat Hood.
+Minimum 3.0 GPA, full-time, degree-seeking enrollment.